ntop/ntopng/doc/README.developers.flow_lua_callbacks.md

 To expose a new function so that it can be called from a custom lua script, the following steps are necessary.

 First, add a new entry to the enum `FlowLuaMethod` in `ntop_typedefs.h`.
-Then, add a new mapping between the new enum entry and a string in `Flow::initLuaMethodIdToName`.
+Then, add a new mapping between the new enum entry and a string in `Flow::luaMethodNamesToIds`.
 The string added here will be the function name available from lua.
 Finally, add a new case to the `Flow::lua(lua_State* vm, FlowLuaMethod flm)` switch to call the right lua function.